 In December 1991, the Wake County Commissioners levied a Room Occupancy Tax of 6% on gross receipts derived from the rental of any room, lodging or accommodation furnished by a hotel, motel, inn or similar place within the County.
-The Room Occupancy Tax does not apply to accommodations furnished by nonprofit charitable, educational, benevolent or religious organizations when furnished to further their nonprofit purpose or to accommodations furnished to the same person for at least ninety (90) consecutive days.
+The Room Occupancy Tax also applies to rooms or houses rented by individuals through websites including, but not limited to, Airbnb, VRBO, Windu, Rooorama, etc. The tax does not apply to accommodations furnished by nonprofit charitable, educational, benevolent or religious organizations when furnished to further their nonprofit purpose or to accommodations furnished to the same person for at least ninety (90) consecutive days.

 Please read the notice published by the N.C.
 Department of Revenue, which provides further detail on the types of retailers and charges subject to the Room Occupancy Tax. |

 Retailers must complete a Room Occupancy Tax Application to establish an account number for tax reporting purposes.
 Completed applications should be mailed to:

 Room Occupancy Tax Division